Sasino97/gta-cnr-wiki/copguide/menubribes.md

 Quick Arrest calls a transport unit for the suspect.

 Suggesting a Bribe allows the suspect to bribe you, you get the option to take the bribe for yourself, share it or report the incident.
+Keeping the bribe takes away XP, while sharing or reporting gives it to you.

+Watch the gif below to see what happens when a suspect resists arrest.